RIT-MDRC/Catbot/CODE_OF_CONDUCT.md

 individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any sort of public interaction within the club.
 If deemed necessary the university official will be notified and the university may take their own actions.

 ## Attribution